Veams/rx-store/README.md

 ```

-It is as easy as this!
+_It is as easy as this!_

 You can also take a look at the [demo implementation](https://github.com/Veams/rx-store/blob/master/demo/index.html)!
+In the provided example we have simple counter and store in place.
+Via `setTimeout()` we add data to the store - nothing more and really basic.

 -------------------